Rockies beat Giants 7-6, match best start in team history

 THIRTY SOMETHING

-Count Giants manager Gabe Kapler as thankful he has a 30-man roster for at least three of four games at Coors Field, which has been known to take a toll on a pitching staff.
+Count Kapler as thankful he has a 30-man roster for at least three of four games at Coors Field, which has been known to take a toll on a pitching staff.
 The rosters are tentatively scheduled to shrink to 28 on Thursday.

 “Right now, especially at Coors, it’s nice to have that added cushion, that extra pitching,” Kapler said.

 The Giants recalled lefty Andrew Suarez from their alternate training site.
-They optioned right-hander Andrew Triggs, who will be on the major league taxi squad.
+They optioned right-hander Andrew Triggs, who will be on the major league taxi squad. … The Giants committed two errors.

 TRAINER’S ROOM

 Rockies: Reliever Scott Oberg (blood clots) will remain in Denver to be looked at by specialists.
-“This is going to take a while to go through check lists, go through tests, go through a lot of different things to find out why this happened,” manager Bud Black said.
+“This is going to take a while to go through check lists, go through tests, go through a lot of different things to find out why this happened,” Black said.

 UP NEXT